jeremylynch83/drjeremylynch/_combined_master.md

 ## Can aneurysms recur after clipping?

-Yes, although this is rare as no treatment is 100% effective.
+Yes, although this is rare.
 In the ISAT trial, 6% of clipped aneurysms were incompletely occluded at follow-up.
-If this occurs, further treatment may be needed.
 It is worth noting that recurrence rates for unruptured aneurysms are lower than this.

 ## Can aneurysms bleed after clipping?